grezniczek/actiontag-parser/PARSER_REQUIREMENTS_AND_IMPLEMENTATION.md

 11. The default rejected two-arm `@IF`, an explicit empty quoted false branch, and the accepted shorthand behavior when the internal switch is enabled in a dedicated test configuration.
 12. Limit and performance tests for deeply nested, oversized, and adversarial inputs.

-Before a core move, fixtures must also record any intentional behavioral differences from legacy `Form`/`ActionTags` helpers.
+Before runtime migration, fixtures must also record any intentional behavioral differences from legacy `Form`/`ActionTags` helpers.
 The parser's role is a stable structural standard, not an undocumented emulation of every historical regex quirk.

 ## Explicit Non-Goals